Employment and Training Administration (ETA), Labor.

 Applicants should carefully describe skill training that will be provided under the grant in context of the goals that are to be achieved by participants.
 These goals should be expressed in terms of targeted occupations.
 The Statement of Work should provide a detailed discussion of the kinds of training to be provided and the mechanisms to be used to provide it.
 Applicants also should build linkages to the One-Stop system established under WIA to reach out, inform, and recruit individuals to participate in the H-1B financed training.
 It is expected that the applicant's work statement will include a discussion of the types of skills being trained for, the necessary skill levels that are targeted, how they will be measured, and how skill shortages in the local area or region will be met through this training

-The central role of the local boards or PICs in the planning and policy activity surrounding these grants is critical.
+The central role of the local boards in the planning and policy activity surrounding these grants is critical.
 WIA requires the local board to prepare a strategic workforce investment plan for the area that it embraces.
 The local board also designates One-Stop service center operators and selects eligible training providers.
 In short, local boards are already engaged in much of the necessary work that could provide a solid foundation for the training activities to be undertaken in ACWIA.
-The PIC under JTPA is very much in a similar role except that the PIC may provide direct services; under WIA however, the presumption is that local boards only provide services under certain circumstances and for a limited time period.

-ACWIA requires that grant resources be used solely for technical skills training.
+ACWIA requires that grant resources be used for technical skills training.
 However, ETA anticipates that applicants may need to make available a range of supportive services to enhance the quality and effectiveness of the skill training provided under the grant.
 Grant funds may not be used to provide supportive services.
-Appropriately focused services, however—such as transportation or child care and others defined by section 4(24) of JTPA and section 101(46) of WIA—could be viewed as an important factor enhancing the technical skills training package.
+Appropriately focused services, however—such as transportation or child care and others defined by section 101(46) of WIA—could be viewed as an important factor enhancing the technical skills training package.
 To the extent that these services are provided utilizing non-Federal resources, applicants may present them as part of the proposed matching requirement.
-Federal resources such as coenrollment in WIA or JTPA while participating in ACWIA training for supportive services clearly cannot be counted toward the matching requirement; however, such coordinated coenrollment and services are clearly desirable features of these projects.
-Successful applicants are encouraged to leverage such Federal resources as part of making the technical skills training more effective.
+Federal resources such as coenrollment in WIA while participating in ACWIA training for supportive services clearly cannot be counted toward the matching requirement; however, such coordinated coenrollment and services are clearly desirable features of these projects.
+Successful applicants are encouraged to Start Printed Page 46963leverage such Federal resources as part of making the technical skills training more effective.

 F. Reporting Requirements